datavis-tech/reactive-model/README.md

 The reactive function callback is invoked with the values of input properties during a digest.
 This callback is only invoked if all input properties have defined values.
 If any of the input properties change, this callback will be invoked again in the next digest after the change.

 The return value from the callback is assigned to the output property during a digest, which may be used as an input property to another reactive function.
-For example, here is a collection of two reactive functions that assign `b = a +1` and `c = b + 1`:
+For example, here is a collection of two reactive functions that assign `b = a +1` and `c = b + 1`.
+In this example, if `a` is assigned to the value 1 and a digest occurs, the value of `c` after the digest will be 3.

 ```javascript
 function increment(x){ return x + 1; }